Azukitotora/PythonFunc/README.md

-# This git is AOC's Storehouse.
+# This git is Azukitotora's Storehouse.

 Put the function I created at work.